917OctaviaSuceava/Web-Programming/README.md

 5. JavaScript
     - Write a javascript which sorts in ascending order an array of numbers which are introduced by the user in a "textarea" or "input type=text" tag.
 The sorted array (which can have any length) will be displayed in a <table> with 5 columns and n/5 lines where n is the length of the array.

-6. Jquery
-    - Write a web page which displays in the middle of the browser window a horizontal slider containing a list of images.
-The slider should continuously slide from the left to the right side of the browser window.
-Each image that exits the browser window on the right side should enter the browser window on the left side.
-The sliding should be animated.
-If the user clicks on an image, the sliding is paused and a larger version of that window pops in the center of the browser window (just like images appear in the Lightbox javascript library).
-If the user clicks anywhere on this large image, the image dissapears and the sliding of the horizontal image bar is resumed.
-    -